-Who is entitled to benefit from these incentives?
-Chief Executive Officer (CEO)

-Activity incentivized Emissions reduction project

-CDF

-CEO of Ferrovial is the person of maximum responsibility in the company on issues related to climate change.
-As part of the board of directors is the spokeperson for all issues related to climate change.
+Entitled to incentive Type of incentive Activity inventivized Comment Chief Executive Officer (CEO) Monetary reward Emissions reduction project Emissions reduction project Emissions reduction target Behavior change related indicator Company performance against a climate-related sustainability index CEO of Ferrovial is the person of maximum responsibility in the company on issues related to climate change.
+As part of the board of directors is the spokesperson for all issues related to climate change.
 Within your salary there is a part as a variable (incentives) where reference is made to compliance with the strategic plan of the company where they are included, for example, the establishment of the objectives endorsed by SBTi, emission reduction projects, review of objectives, stay In the main sustainability indexes.

-Who is entitled to benefit from these incentives?
-Chief Executive Officer (CEO)

-Activity incentivized Emissions reduction target

-CEO of Ferrovial is the person of maximum responsibility in the company on issues related to climate change.
-As part of the board of directors is the spokeperson for all issues related to climate change.
-Within your salary there is a part as a variable (incentives) where reference is made to compliance with the strategic plan of the company where they are included, for example, the establishment of the objectives endorsed by SBTi, emission reduction projects, review of objectives, stay In the main sustainability indexes.

-Who is entitled to benefit from these incentives?
-Chief Executive Officer (CEO)

-Behavior change related indicator

-CEO of Ferrovial is the person of maximum responsibility in the company on issues related to climate change.
-As part of the board of directors is the spokeperson for all issues related to climate change.
-Within your salary there is a part as a variable (incentives) where reference is made to compliance with the strategic plan of the company where they are included, for example, the establishment of the objectives endorsed by SBTi, emission reduction projects, review of objectives, stay In the main sustainability indexes.

-Who is entitled to benefit from these incentives?

-Chief Sustainability Officer (CSO)

-Activity incentivized Emissions reduction target

-Emissions reduct

-CSO as part of the top executive levels at the corporate and business units have part of their salary set as a variable (incentives) and this is linked to the objectives achieved (individual and collective performance indicator).
+Chief Sustainability Officer (CSO) Monetary reward Emissions reduction target Energy reduction project Behavior change related indicator Company performance against a climate- related sustainability index CSO as part of the top executive levels at the corporate and business units have part of their salary set as a variable (incentives) and this is linked to the objectives achieved (individual and collective performance indicator).
 The objectives depend on the level at the corporate and business unit.
 In particular, one of the objectives is to achieve Ferrovial's emission reduction targets.
 Other objectives related to climate change are: -Establishment of reduction objectives supported by SBTi - Stay in the main sustainability indexes - Contracting of energy efficiency contracts - Classification and reduction of waste - Reduction of water consumption; Promotion of the Carbon Pricing program, Compliance of the QE policy.

-Who is entitled to benefit from these incentives?
-Chief Sustainability Officer (CSO)

-Emissions reduction project

-CSO as part of the top executive levels at the corporate and business units have part of their salary set as a variable (incentives) and this is linked to the objectives achieved (individual and collective performance indicator).
+Chief Operating Officer (COO) Monetary reward Energy reduction project Energy reduction target Top and medium executive levels at the corporate and business units have part of their salary set as a variable (incentives) and this is linked to the objectives achieved (individual and collective performance indicator).
 The objectives depend on the level at the corporate and business unit.
-In particular, one of the objectives is to achieve Ferrovial's emission reduction targets.
-Other objectives related to climate change are: -Establishment of reduction objectives supported by SBTi - Stay in the main sustainability indexes - Contracting of energy efficiency contracts - Classification and reduction of waste - Reduction of water consumption; Promotion of the Carbon Pricing program, Compliance of the QE policy.

-Who is entitled to benefit from these incentives?

-Chief Sustainability Officer (CSO)

-Behavior change related indicator

-CSO as part of the top executive levels at the corporate and business units have part of their salary set as a variable (incentives) and this is linked to the objectives achieved (individual and collective performance indicator).
-The objectives depend on the level at the corporate and business unit.
-In particular, one of the objectives is to achieve Ferrovial's emission reduction targets.
-Other objectives related to climate change are: -Establishment of reduction objectives supported by SBTi - Stay in the main sustainability indexes - Contracting of energy efficiency contracts - Classification and reduction of waste - Reduction of water consumption; Promotion of the Carbon Pricing program, Compliance of the QE policy.

-Who is entitled to benefit from these incentives?
-Chief Operating Officer (COO)

-Energy reduction project

-Top and medium executive levels at the corporate and business units have part of their salary set as a variable (incentives) and this is linked to the objectives achieved (individual and collective performance indicator).
-The objectives depend on the level at the corporate and business unit.
-In particular, one of the objectives is to achieve Ferrovial's energy reduction targets and projects- Contracting of energy efficiency contracts - Classification and reduction of waste - Reduction of water consumption

-Who is entitled to benefit from these incentives?
-Chief Operating Officer (COO)

-Energy reduction target

-Top and medium executive levels at the corporate and business units have part of their salary set as a variable (incentives) and this is linked to the objectives achieved (individual and collective performance indicator).
-The objectives depend on the level at the corporate and business unit.
-In particular, one of the objectives is to achieve Ferrovial's energy reduction targets and projects- Contracting of energy efficiency contracts - Classification and reduction of waste - Reduction of water consumption
+In particular, one of the objectives is to achieve Ferrovial's energy reduction targets and projects- Contracting of energy efficiency contracts - Classification and reduction of waste - Reduction of water consumption All employees Monetary reward Emissions reduction project Annually Ferrovial evaluates the performance of its employees.

-Who is entitled to benefit from these incentives?

-All employees

-Emissions reduction project

-Annually Ferrovial evaluates the performance of its employees.
 This process aims to assess and communicate to employees how they are carrying out their work.
-All Ferrovial employees units have part of their salary set as a variable (incentives) and this is linked, among other things, related with climate change issues, such as position in ratings, which implies aspects related to climate change.
+All Ferrovial employee units have part of their salary set as a variable (incentives) and this is linked, among other things, related with climate change issues, such as position in ratings, which implies aspects related to climate change.
 Personal performance is valued in relation to these aspects.
 This is the starting point for defining Individual Development Plan in order to promote the professional growth.
 The development planning that accompanies this process permits the establishment of training and development actions aligned with the strengths and improvement areas identified during the assessment